 MIKE PIAZZA is recognized as one of Major League Baseball’s best players of the late 20th century.
 A 12-time All-Star and 10-time Silver Slugger Award winner, Piazza is often regarded as one of the best-hitting catchers of all time and holds the record for home runs hit by a catcher, with a career total of 427.
 Piazza played for the Los Angeles Dodgers, Florida Marlins, New York Mets, San Diego Padres, and Oakland Athletics, before retiring in 2008.

-VINNY ROTTINO is a Major League Baseball player, currently playing in the Miami Marlins organization.
+VINNY ROTTINO is a former Major League Baseball player and current scout for the Texas Rangers..
 A native of Racine, Wis., Vinny played for his hometown Milwaukee Brewers from 2006-2008, before playing for the Florida Marlins, New York Mets, and Cleveland Indians.
 In 2014, Vinny played for the Nexen Heroes of the Korean Baseball Organization where he helped lead his team to the KBO Championship Series.
 Vinny is a cradle Catholic and very interested in sharing the faith with others, especially the young members of the church.
 He loves attending Mass and is thankful for the special graces the Lord bestows through the Mass.

 Amy Seago, Track and Field Head Coach